2018 an eventful year with the significant indices bleeding after a stunning show in 2017.

 The mid-cap and small-cap indices, in particular, saw the steepest fall.

-The correction started by end January and early February 2018 when the government re-introduced the long-term capital gains tax and continued throughout the year as different events unfolded.
+The correction started by the end of January and early February 2018 when the government re-introduced the long-term capital gains tax and continued throughout the year as different events unfolded.

 Some of the key highlights during the year were – reintroduction of long-term capital gains tax, multi-million dollar scam reported by Punjab National Bank, BJP losing Karnataka despite emerging as single largest party, default reported by IL&FS and other non-banking finance companies, weakening rupee against the US dollar, rising crude oil price and many more.

-Amidst this one of the questions that is doing rounds is – what should the strategy for 2019 be and which sectors are likely to witness strong growth.
+Amidst this one of the questions that are doing rounds is – what should the strategy for 2019 be and which sectors are likely to witness strong growth.

 At this point, let us shift our focus to some of the critical sectors that are likely to witness a healthy growth over the next few years

 Indian economy is booming with increasing urbanization, rising middle-class population, rising expenditure from the younger generation and a business-friendly government.

 These things have collectively resulted in India becoming the world’s fastest-growing emerging economy.